oliverpierson/volterra/README.md

 These are integral equations for the function `f` where `g` and `K` are known functions.
 Note the  `t` in the integration bounds.
 The factor `(t-s)^{-\mu}` accounts for any singularities in the kernel `K`.
 In other words, if you have an integral equation such that `K(t,t)` is unbounded (singular) and `K(t,s)` diverges like `(t-s)^{-\mu}` as `t->s`, rewrite it in the form above (so that `K` is well-behaved part of the origial kernel).

+The methods used are based on [Linz, Ch.
+10][1].
+However, I have derived some of the formulas used here myself, since I had trouble implementing the formulas provided in the text.
+In any case, the spirit of the methods were inspired by the book.

 # Example
 The integral equation (taken from P. Linz, [Analytical and Numerical Methods for Volterra Equations][1])